arnau/seachess/notes/2019-06/starting_again.md

 # Starting again

-Back in the day foo bar
+Back in 2013 I stopped my blog after almost a decade of blogging about technical stuff.

+Now seems the right time to start again.